 Call for Applications

-Number of Awards: TBD; the THI Steering Committee will decide the awards.
+Number of Awards: TBD; The Humanities Institute Steering Committee will decide the awards.

 Amount: Up to $5,000 per cluster.